jeandredalexandre/welcome/README.md

 Welcome to my projects portfolio

-I use this place to share some projects made by myself with development and business purposes
+I use this space to share some projects made by myself - and contributors - with development and business purposes